 Just go to Webster’s and look at the examples from the Web.
 They all refer to large, imposing residences, rather than the homes of Presbyterian ministers.
 I guess the paid praters want a less-common alternative to the ordinary word, mansion, whose modern meaning is always “a large imposing residence” (unless you’re into astrology).
 Maybe it’s a kind of augmentation disease in reverse.
 It’s not wrong, but it bugs me.

 I’ve said before that it is always wrong to start a sentence, a headline, or a title with a numeral.
-George Orwell’s most famous novel was originally published as Nineteen Eighty-Four, and it’s a (slightly) sad comment on our times that it has been reprinted as “1984”.
+George Orwell’s most famous novel was originally published as Nineteen Eighty-Four, and it’s a bit sad that it has been reprinted as “1984”.

 I complain from time to time about newspaper style-books, and I think it’s singularly inappropriate that they have been adopted by news outlets that exist only on the Web, where column-inches are virtually unlimited (at least in terms of production cost), and there is no need to conserve type.
-(The parsimony of the printed press has given us “kidnaper” and “thru“, among other monstrosities.
+(The parsimony of the printed press has given us “kidnaper” and “busing“, among other monstrosities.
 I suspect it’s also to blame for “normalcy“.)

 That’s why I was pleased today to see, on CNN’s Web site, the following: